pauk-slon/pure-content/README.md

 # Pure Content

-Selects the main content of a web page
+Selects the main content of a web page.

 ## Installation